How To Decorate A Screen Porch

 The rug has always been the driving force behind all of the throw pillows and accessories that I used on the porch over the years.
 I always stuck with a color palette of aqua mixed with creams and grays.

-So exactly what was that was so inspiring about the throw pillow, you ask?
+So exactly what was it that was so inspiring about the throw pillow, you ask?
 It was the colors in it.
 I took one look at this pillow and knew that I could pull out the rust color from the pattern and use it as an accent color on my porch.

 And voila!
 An accent color was exactly what my porch needed to bring it to life!